-The upcoming Dale City Civic Association Awards Banquet will be held on January 27th, starting at 6:30 at VFW Post 1503 on Minnieville Road in Dale City
+The upcoming Dale City Civic Association Awards Banquet will be held on January 25th, doors open at 6:30 pm and dinner is at 7:00 pm.
+The event is being held at VFW Post 1503 on Minnieville Road in Dale City.
+Tickets are $35.

 Parade & Family Fun Day

 We Partner with ten other organizations to put on one of the best parades in Pr.
 Wm.
 County.
-D.C.C.A. is still spearheading the Family Fun Day, half of the parade.
 Some of the other organizations have really been pitching in to help.

 *Undertaking a huge event like this for the community to enjoy is costly so we need lots of help from residents and businesses.
 There are many ways to help us cover the costs including: placing an ad in the program booklet; encouraging businesses to advertise in the booklet; simply making a tax deductible donation; or joining The Dale City Civic Association and volunteering at the event